 Fig 1.
 Consort diagram.
 Survey response rates are calculated as the difference between the total number of respondents at baseline and the number of respondents "unfound" at each endline, all divided by the number of respondents at baseline.

 After being recruited and before being assigned to any of the conditions, participants answered a baseline survey.
 Next, participants were asked to draw chips blindly from a pouch which determined whether they were assigned to participating or not in therapy.
 Crucially, participants analyzed in the present study receiving no therapy, were not engaged further until the assignment of cash treatments.
 10-11 weeks after the baseline survey, all participants were invited to a public draw in groups of 50 where the lump-sum US$200 grants were randomly drawn by a nonprofit organization (Global Communities).
 Instead of computerized randomization, personal draws were used in order to maximize trust and transparency among the participants.
 Four follow-up surveys were conducted 2 and 5 weeks, and 12 and 13 months after the cash randomization by a nonprofit research organization (Innovations for Poverty Action).
-As a result of the randomization procedure, 22 percent of the participants were assigned to the control arm (n = 222), and 25 percent into the cash only arm (n =251) (as well as 28 percent into therapy only (n = 277), and 25 percent into the joint treatment arm (n = 249)).
-As reported in detail in Blattman et al. 11, the treatment is largely balanced along the covariates.
+As a result of the randomization procedure, 22 percent of the participants were assigned to the control arm (n = 222), and 25 percent into the cash only arm (n =251) (as well as 28 percent into therapy only (n = 277), and 25 percent into the joint treatment arm (n = 249).
+Note that the therapy only and joint treatment arms are not analyzed in the present study.
+As reported in detail in Blattman et al. 11, the treatment is largely balanced along the covariates reported below.

 The phases of implementation